LeToNode/Play2.0-CN-doc/scalaGuide/main/xml/ScalaXmlRequests.md

 Hello Guillaume
 ```

-## Serving an Xml response
+## Serving an XML response

-In our previous example we handle an Xml request, but we reply with a `text/plain` response.
-Let'as change that to send back a valid Xml HTTP response:
+In our previous example we handle an XML request, but we reply with a `text/plain` response.
+Let’s change that to send back a valid XML HTTP response:

 ```
 def sayHello = Action(parse.xml) { request =>